wpsharks/s2member-kb/questions/2015/182-how-do-i-open-the-importexport-csv-using-openoffice.md

 ![2015-04-02_00-18-04](https://cloud.githubusercontent.com/assets/53005/6957775/29caf550-d8cf-11e4-9ddf-31fdcf00fbc0.png)

+After selecting the proper options, you should see the Fields section update to reflect how OpenOffice will read your data.
+It should show the data organized by column, as the highlighted in the screenshot above.

 ### Saving your changes

 After you make changes to the CSV file and you save it by selecting **File → Save**, be sure to choose **Keep Current Format** if the following dialog pops up: